DJJ547/Spots/README.md

 - Guest users will be able to view and search for spots but will not be able to take any other actions without signing up to become a spotter.
 - Admins will be responsible for managing and moderating the pages, and baning users with inappropriate activities.

-Our ERD diagram:
+# Our ERD diagram:
 ![ERD](https://user-images.githubusercontent.com/21046341/152704522-9027ed42-f8b9-422a-af96-446fdfd361e6.png)

-ERD Schemas:
+# Our ERD Schemas:
 Entities:
 - Spots(spot_id, name, address, city, zipcode, group_size, category, noise level, creation_date)
 - Admin(admin_id, first_name, last_name)